uuazed/numerapi/README.md

 This library is a Python client to the Numerai API.
 The interface is programmed in Python and allows downloading the training data, uploading predictions, and accessing user, submission and competitions information.
+It works for both, the main competition and the newer Numerai-quant competition.

 If you encounter a problem or have suggestions, feel free to open an issue.